firmwhere/fwto/README.md

             "veb"   : "<project>.veb"
         },
         "toolkit": {
-            "cc32"  : "The absolute path to c compiler of 32-bit arch, in where cl.exe is", "cc64"  : "The absolute path to c compiler of 64-bit arch, in where cl.exe is", "ewdk"  : "The absolute path to EWDK, in where LaunchBuildEnv.cmd is", "tools" : "The absolute path to BuildTools of Aptio_x.x_TOOLS_xx", "pycmd" : "The absolute path to python.exe file"
+            "ewdk"  : "The absolute path to EWDK, in where LaunchBuildEnv.cmd is", "tools" : "The absolute path to BuildTools of Aptio_x.x_TOOLS_xx", "pycmd" : "The absolute path to python.exe file"